MileHacker Logo

 Kurnool is generally safe.
 Petty crime like pickpocketing occurs in crowded areas.
 Maintain awareness, secure valuables, and use hotel safes.

 Natural disaster risks include temporary flooding during monsoon and heatwaves in summer.
-Travel insurance is highly recommended, covering medical emergencies, evacuation, and lost luggage.
+Travel insurance is highly recommended, covering medical emergencies, evacuation, plus lost bags.

 Create a physical and digital list of emergency contacts, including family plus travel protection provider.
 Share this with a trusted contact at home.